 The Kununurra Leisure Centre Redevelopment project continues to progress with a number of significant milestones occurring within 2019/20.
 At the May Ordinary Council Meeting, Council endorsed the Kununurra Leisure Centre Redevelopment Business Plan.
-The purpose of the plan is to outline the project to possible funding bodies and demonstrate the need for the redevelopment; an essential criteria for most State and Federal funding applications.
+The purpose of the plan is to outline the project ADPOTED 15/12/2020 22 of 115 to possible funding bodies and demonstrate the need for the redevelopment; an essential criteria for most State and Federal funding applications.